Wednesday, April 8, 2020

 AFI FEST FILM REVIEW: “And Then We Danced,” a coming-of-age, joyful drama about personal liberation and self-realization in Georgia.
 Unforgettable, warm, and unique.

-The Swedish, Georgian, and French co-production shot in the Caucasus region chronicles the story of three aspiring professional dancers, Merab and Mary, and Irakli, the newcomer.
+The Swedish, Georgian, and French co-production, shot in the Caucasus region, chronicles the story of three aspiring professional dancers: Merab, Mary, and Irakli, the newcomer.
 They train hard and compete to win a coveted spot in the prestigious National Georgian Ensemble.

-The first conflict arises when the strict instructor demands the students adhere to the rules of the predominately “masculine” dance.
-At the same time, the young dancers want to soften up those harsh regulations of the old traditions, something nearly impossible in their society.
+The first conflict arises when the strict instructor demands that the students adhere to the rules of the predominantly “masculine” dance.
+At the same time, the young dancers want to soften the harsh regulations of the old traditions, something nearly impossible in their society.

-The second conflict comes one lucky day with the arrival of a new dancer who breaks the natural balance of the group.
+The second conflict occurs one lucky day when a new dancer arrives, breaking the group’s natural balance.
 Irakli is a strong male who impresses everybody with his prodigious dancing skills, instant charisma, and charming smile.
-Everybody feels jealous and powerless when he enters the competition, including Merab.
+Everybody, including Merab, feels jealous and powerless when he enters the competition.

 Besides prestige, being a lead dancer means being socially accepted, making the family proud, and being a much-needed steady source of income in difficult times.